Learning hidden cascades via classification

-This indicates that the edge has been used for propagation and cannot be utilized again. \item Finally, we update the set of infected entities by replacing the initial set with the set of entities infected in this iteration.
-We continue this process until the set of infected entities is empty. \end{enumerate} In the end, we obtain the state of each entity as either infected or not infected. \end{enumerate}
+This indicates that the edge has been used for propagation and cannot be utilized again.
+Finally, we update the set of infected entities by replacing the initial set with the set of entities infected in this iteration.
+We continue this process until the set of infected entities is empty.
+In the end, we obtain the state of each entity as either infected or not infected. \end{enumerate}

 \item \textbf {Assignment of symptoms:} When an entity is infected, we assume that it will exhibit a positive symptom.
 However, randomness is introduced into this process—when considering an insider network, an informed investor will either decide to use the information to trade profitably or choose not to trade at all, but never engage in a non-profitable trade.
-On the other hand, if an entity is not infected, symptoms are determined based on a predefined baseline model.
+On the other hand, if an entity is not infected, symptoms are determined based on a predefined baseline model. \end{enumerate}